Binge-Watch Balance: Limits for Streaming

 1. Set an Episode Cap before You Press Play

-Declare “two episodes, then done.”
-Pair the cap with a timer so the session has a non-negotiable stop cue.
+Before turning on the TV, declare “Two episodes, then done.”
+Pair this limit with a timer so your TV session has a stopping cue.

 2. Disable Autoplay & Add Friction

-Turn off Netflix’s “Play Next,” move the remote across the room, or stream on a laptop running on battery – any small barriers break the trance.
+Turn off Netflix’s “Play Next” feature and move the remote across the room, or stream on a laptop running on battery, this creates a limit.
+Small barriers break the TV trance.

 3. Pause-and-Check Ritual

-At each credit roll, stand up; ask, “Am I still enjoying this or scrolling mindlessly?”
-This disrupts impulsive continuation and builds self-awareness.
+At each credit roll, stand up and ask; “Am I still enjoying this or watching mindlessly?”
+This disrupts impulsive continuation and builds self awareness.

 4. Make It Social – Not Solo

-Host short watch-parties online or in person.
-Discussion afterwards replaces silent scrolling with connection, satisfying the social need algorithms exploit.
+Host a short watch party online or in person!
+Discussing afterwards replaces silent scrolling with connection, satisfying your social needs that algorithms exploit.

 6. Design Screen-Free Bookends

-Keep the first and final 30 minutes of your day device-free.
-This protects sleep quality and stops cliff-hanger cravings from hijacking your bedtime.
+Keep the first and final 30 minutes of your day device free.
+This protects your sleep quality and stops “cliff hanger” content cravings from hijacking bedtime.

 7. Track & Tweak (Micro-Wins)